hiroaki-yamamoto/mongoengine-goodjson/doc/source/contribution.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Sending pull request is very appreciated, but please note:

-- **Test code is mandatory.** Your bug must be re-producible, and writing test code
+- **Test code is mandatory.** Your bug must be reproducible, and writing test
-  is showing the proof of the bug.
-Pull requests that doesn't have test code might
+  code is showing the proof of the bug.
+Any pull requests that don't have test
-  be rejected.
+  code might be rejected.
 - **Not all pull request is merged.** Your pull request is not always accepted
   and/or merged.
 However, Hiro_ absolutely appreciate your contribution.